JuhaszBalint2/Visual-Basic-Script-Wrapper-for-Scheduled-Scripts-NetWorkShare/cline_docs/codebaseSummary.md

 - **Windows 10 or Windows 11**: Application is configured to run only on these operating systems.

 ## Recent Significant Changes
+- **Resolved Method Ambiguities and Missing Reference**:
+  - Fixed CS0121 (ambiguous call) for `AddMultipleActions` by renaming conflicting extension methods in `TaskDefinitionExtensions.cs` and `TaskSchedulerActions.cs` to `AddDisplayMessageActionsFromList` and `AddStandardActionsFromDictionary` respectively.
+Updated call sites accordingly.
+  - Fixed CS0121 (ambiguous call) for `EnhanceTaskDefinition` by renaming the method in `TaskDefinitionExtensions.cs` to `ApplySpecificSettings`.
+(The call site in `ScriptManager.cs` already explicitly called the `TaskSchedulerExtensions` version).
+  - Fixed CS0103 (missing `Path`) by adding `using System.IO;` to `TaskDefinitionExtensions.cs`.
+- **Fixed TaskAction Accessibility**: Changed the `TaskAction` nested class in `MainWindow.xaml.cs` from `private` to `internal` to resolve CS0122 compiler error when accessed by `DisplayMessageAction`.
 - **Updated App Manifest Configuration**:
   - Modified app.manifest to only support Windows 10 and Windows 11
   - Ensured application always runs with administrator privileges